-This is a digital version of the exhibition taking place in St Mary’s 23rd October – 6th December 2020, to coincide with the completion of the first phase of the restoration of the church’s magnificent Tudor nave.
+This is a digital version of the exhibition that took place in St Mary’s in October 2020, to coincide with the completion of the first phase of the restoration of the church’s magnificent Tudor nave.
 It provides open access to all of the text and images on display in church.
 Enter this online exhibition using the links to the characters and the plot below.

 The reigns of the Tudor monarchs —Henry VIII, Edward VI, Mary I, and Elizabeth I — witnessed dramatic religious and political upheaval.

 These events were driven by a cast of captivating characters, including kings, queens, statesmen, and martyrs.

 Within a generation, the people, institutions, and buildings that had defined towns such as Beverley were either discarded or refashioned.

 The medieval church of St Mary’s barely weathered the uncertainty of these times.
 Its role and relationships had to be reformed, meanwhile architectural disaster threatened its very survival.

 Click here to view the portraits in high definition and read the stories of the characters featured in the exhibition.

 Click here to learn about dramatic events which shaped Beverley and the nation during the Tudor era.

 There are lots of ways in which schools can get involved with the exhibition.
 Click here to find out more.